charlielaud/3D-Maze-Week12/README.md

 A repo for the week 12 maze project

 Project is compatible with Unity through the Oculus Desktop application via link.
 Simply start the game to demo.
+Project uses Oculus XR Plugin, XR Interaction manager, XR Interaction Toolkit (Preview Package), as well as the deprecated SNAPS office assets.

+PLAY INTSTRUCTIONS:
+1. Game is compatible with Oculus Quest 2.
+2. Use Left Hand Trigger to teleport.
+3. Use Right Hand Grip to pick up objects.

 Screencast of maze: